A Directory of Forestry Departments in the State Governments

 Colorado State Forest Service Our Mission: Achieve stewardship of Colorado's environment through forestry outreach and service

-Division of Forestry has the responsibility of protecting and expanding forests through proper management, protection and public education.
+Florida Forest Service has the responsibility of protecting and expanding forests through proper management, protection and public education.
 We provide fire protection for woodlands and firefighting assistance to municipal and volunteer fire departments.
-We assist and advise landowners in a wide variety of forestry matters and we also manage over 800,000 acres of public lands.
+We assist and advise landowners in a wide variety of forestry matters and we currently manage over 1,000,000 acres of public lands.

 Georgia Forestry Commission Our Vision: Georgia's forest resources will be protected, well-managed, healthy, and sustainable.
 Our Mission: The GFC provides leadership, service, and education in protection, management, and wise use of Georgia's forest resources.